Grindlay family: Gallery

 Derwent Island House, family country residence and primary summer home of Reginald Robert Grindlay.

 Rannoch Barracks, the residence of Lord Grindley during the 19th century and now home to Baron Pearson of Rannoch.

 Mme Evelyn Mary Grindlay in the drawing room at Bedford Park by Sir Herbert James Gunn.

 Captain Edward Grindlay, Hilaire Belloc and G. K. Chesterton by Paul Laib.

 His Worship Alfred Robert Grindlay CBE JP, the Lord Mayor of Coventry during WWII and founder of Grindlay Peerless.

 Escutcheon of the achievement of arms of Grindlay, senior branch (18th century).

 Escutcheon of the achievement of arms of Grindlay, Sussex cadet branch (18th century).

 Lieutenant Alexander Brown Grindlay, Officer with the RAMC and Royal Scots during WWI, mentioned in dispatches and Distinguished Conduct Medal recipient.

 Marionville House, the residence of Captain Thomas Grindlay, master of Trinity House of Leith.

 William 'Spread Eagle' Grinly (Grindlay), soldier, merchant, and mariner, by John Kay (1795).

 Bordesley Hall, 18th century manor house rebuilt on the site of the ancestral family seat, by Philip Henry Witton Jr.

 Brevet Brigadier General James Glas Grindlay, American Civil War veteran and Medal of Honor recipient.

 Isabella Grindlay, member of the WAAC during WWI and later acclaimed war poet.

 The Battle of Bangor.
 A satirical depiction of the altercation between Samuel Grindley, Deputy Registrar of the Diocese of Bangor, and The Right Reverend John Warren, Bishop of Bangor, by Richard Newton (1796).

 Irene Grindlay, who hand-reared Mara the Lioness with her husband Douglas on the Grindlay coffee plantations in Kenya, Africa (1965).

 Carshalton Manor, family country estate purchased by Capt.
 Robert Melville Grindlay from Samuel Long and the Earls of Lauderdale, by James Roberts (1787).

 Hezekiah Grindley, Esq. by Leonard Raven-Hill for Jerome Klapka Jerome and The Windsor Magazine (1904).

 Arms of Aston Manor Borough Council, Warwickshire, which drew inspiration from those of the de Picquigny, Holte, and Grindlay families.

+Lagreach House, built by the Grindlay Cowan line of the family in the 19th century.